Can You Weld Cast Iron to Steel? And How to Do It

 Using mild-steel wire, such as the ER70S-6, is not recommended even for light work because it has a high risk of cracking similar to or worse than stick rods.

 However, if you want to try, use 75% argon and 25% CO2 gas since it offers lower penetration than 100% CO2.

 Can you use TIG welding?

-You can TIG weld cast iron to steel by using nicker rods made for cast iron such as the ERNiFe-CI or the ERNi-CI, and the proper procedure.
-When TIG welding, it is critical to ensure that both base metals (particularly the cast iron) and the filler metal are absolutely clean.
+You can TIG weld cast iron to steel by using nicker rods such as the ERNiFe-CI or the ERNi-CI, and the proper procedure.
+It is critical to ensure that both base metals (particularly cast iron) and the filler metal are absolutely clean.

 How to weld cast iron to steel?

 The most common scenario is when you have a decorative gray iron casting with a broken part, and you want to fill the missing part with mild steel since it is easy to find and work with.
 Before starting, ensure you wear all the necessary PPE equipment.